sophiafrayle/sophiafrayle/README.md

 ## Top Skills

-- **Artificial Intelligence & Machine Learning**: I have experience building and deploying models using Python, TensorFlow, Vertex AI, and Langchain.
+- **Artificial Intelligence & Machine Learning**: I have experience building and deploying models.
-- **Data Analysis & Engineering**: Expertise in working with big data tools like SQL, PySpark, BigQuery, and data visualization using Looker, Power BI & Tableau.
 - **Prototyping & Innovation**: Skilled in quickly building prototypes and experimenting with new technologies to drive innovation in AI.
 - **Languages**: Fluent in English and Spanish, with working proficiency in Dutch.